alex-dulac/py-scrobbler/README.md

     ```

 4. **Create a `.env` file:**
-   Copy the `.env.example` file to `.env` and fill in your Last.fm API credentials and other necessary environment variables.
+   Copy the `.env.example` file to `.env` and fill in your credentials and other necessary environment variables.
     ```sh
     cp .env.example .env
     ```